What is multiple sclerosis?

 Dr. Sarah Morrow talks about cognitive impairment in MS patients

-Cognitive Impairment and MS
+Cognitive impairment and MS

-Cognitive functions affected by MS include:
+Some of the different cognitive functions that can be affected by MS include:

 - Long-term memory